 Learn why the study of art history is important and where it can lead you.

-In a financial climate where the arts and humanities are lower priority subjects, the value of art history (and visual culture) should not be forgotten, and should certainly not be overlooked by students wanting a creative yet academic degree which offers a wide-ranging field of study, and provides graduates with a range of skills applicable in many employment sectors.
+In a financial climate where the arts and humanities are lower priority subjects, the value of art history (and visual culture) should not be forgotten.
+It should certainly not be overlooked by students wanting a creative yet academic degree.
+Art history offers a wide-ranging field of study and provides graduates with a range of skills applicable in many employment sectors.
 By what is art history, and why should you study it?